Windows XP guide for everyday use

 Should you install Windows XP?

-If you are reading this guide, chances are you already know the benefits of Windows XP and prefer it over newer systems, but are unsure if it is still practical or safe to use in the modern day.
+If you are reading this guide, I am assuming you already like the idea of using Windows XP, but are unsure if it is still practical or safe to do so in the modern day.
 Is it safe?
-Not really, but I would argue that even the latest Windows versions are just as unsafe if not even moreso.
-If you are truly concerned about security, you should use Linux.
-As for whether or not it's still practical to use, this depends mainly on what software you want to run, and how willing/able you are to switch to older versions.
+Not really (nor has it ever been, and really the Internet is safer now for Windows XP than it ever has been, lack of security updates and all), but I would argue that even the latest Windows versions are just as unsafe if not even moreso.
+If you are truly concerned about security, you should be using Linux (or just don't keep your sensitive data on a computer that's connected to the Internet).
+Otherwise, if you wish to return to better times, a tiny bit of risk simply comes with the territory, love it or leave it.
+As for whether or not it's still practical to use, this depends mainly on what software you want to run, and how willing/able you are to switch to older versions of said software (they are easier to find than you might think, if you haven't looked).
 Or, if you really must use the new versions, how willing you are to run them in a Windows 7 VM (VMware Workstation has a Unity mode that gives each window in the VM its own window on the host computer, so it feels as if the program is running natively.)
 However, you may be surprised to find that a newer operating system isn't necessary at all except under very specialized circumstances.
-Indeed, personal computer software has not gained any new functionality in the past decade or more with few real exceptions, so Windows XP on its own should suit most users perfectly fine.
+Indeed, personal computer software has really not gained any new functionality in the past decade or more with few real exceptions, so Windows XP on its own should suit most users perfectly fine.

 Security concerns